June 3rd, 2020 | Sterling

 - Review the EEOC for pre-screening and temperature-taking guidelines

-Types of pre-shift screening and COVID-19 screening options to keep in mind include: pre-shift screening to establish if a person is “fit” to go to work at that moment can be done through questionnaires or other options such as a temperature test or a COVID-19 test (diagnostic and antibody).
+Types of pre-shift screening and COVID-19 screening options to keep in mind include: pre-shift screening to establish if a person is “fit” to go to work at that moment can be done through questionnaires or other options such as a temperature test or a COVID-19 test.
 Be aware that there are always exceptions/limitations for using a diagnostic test as a condition to go to work, and that currently, the EEOC has not approved “repeat” testing.

 Questions Asked During the Webinar